 I have had this idea to try and collect photos of buildings where you can’t tell whether they are in the process of construction or destruction.
 I’m thinking of those buildings you see that are half-built but already being used: upper levels with some cement posts bot lots of rebar wires sticking out [...]

 nt, although not necessarily ‘optimal’, decision-making processes.
-Julian proposed that this — consistent utility functions — is one definition of [...]
+Julian proposed that this — consistent utility functions [...]

 previous one about the implications of ideas.
 A physics professor was able to achieve near-parity of performance between men and women students on physics exam by asking students, [...]